f5devcentral/secure-deliver-optimize-genai/docs/class4/class4.rst

 ..  image:: ./_static/class4-3.png

-Update our frontend apps to incorporate flowise **chatflowid** and **chatai_apihost**
+Update our frontend apps to incorporate flowise **chatflowid** and **apiHost**

 .. attention::
    You need to be familiar to use **vi** editor or any editor of you choice in Linux.
-You likely will need to update/edit "chatflowid" as its a dynamic value everytime you load the chatflow. **chatai_apihost** is static and pointing to langchain API endpoint - https://llm-orch.ai.local, which based on our lab setup.
+You likely will need to update/edit "chatflowid" as its a dynamic value everytime you load the chatflow. **apihost** is static and pointing to langchain API endpoint - https://llm-orch.ai.local, which based on our lab setup.

 .. code-block:: bash

-   cd ~/webapps/arcadia/frontend
+   cd ~/ai-apps/arcadia/frontend

 .. code-block:: bash